Best Male Enhancement Pills

 How do male enhancement pills work?

 The best male enhancement pills combine various ingredients to improve sexual function, virility, and libido.
-They don’t all work quite the same way because their ingredient lists can differ in sometimes subtle and other times dramatic ways.
+They don’t all work quite the same way because their ingredient lists can differ in sometimes subtle (or even dramatic) ways.
 The best way to understand how a male enhancement pill might work is to look at its ingredients and consider how they might work together.

 Leading Edge Health — the parent company behind VigRX, Semenax, ExtenZe, and Volume Pills — has conducted small-scale double-blind, placebo-controlled studies for a few of its products, including Semenax and VigRX Plus.
 These illustrate successes in participant groups smaller than 100 men.
 This is certainly hopeful, though not enough to be considered definitive.

 Insider Tip: If you can afford the expense at the outset, buy at least a three-month supply rather than just one month, regardless of brand.
 This makes sense for a few reasons.
 First, you’ll likely need longer than one month to discover whether male enhancement pills work for you.
 Second, you’ll get more product for your money if you discover that the product does work for you.
 And third (and most importantly), all of our top picks have at least a 67-day money-back guarantee protecting you.
-The bigger bulk packages are harder for lots of people to afford out of the gate, but two-month or -three-month packages are often within reach and bring greater value.
+The bigger bulk packages are harder for many people to afford out of the gate, but two- or three-month packages are often within reach and bring greater value.

 Here’s a look at some key ingredients you’ll find in many male enhancement pills: